purview-dev/dotnet-logging-source-generators/README.md

 By default each assembly where a logging interface is defined get two attributes generated that can be used to control the log event:

 1. `DefaultLogLevelAttribute` - use on an interface to control the default log level - system-wide, the default is `Information`.
-2. `LogEventAttributte` - use to configure individual log events, including Event Id, Event Name, Log Level and Message Template.
+2. `LogEventAttributte` - use to configure individual log events, including their Event Id, Event Name, Log Level and Message Template.

 I was hoping to get the `DefaultLogLevelAttribute` working as an  `assembly` attribute too to define the default at the assembly level, but haven't find a way of making this work yet so for now it's on a per-interface basis.